oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud300.md

 This is the third of several labs that are part of the **Oracle Touch the Cloud** workshop.

-In this lab, you will acquire a good overview of the next generation Oracle Integration Cloud Service.
+In this lab, you will acquire a good overview of the next generation Oracle Integration Cloud Service (aka ICS).
 You will modify an integration to Oracle EBS.
 You will explore various consoles and tools available to interact with your integration.
 The exercise will get your familiar with all the tooling available to work with this cloud service.

 Please direct comments to: John VanSant (john.vansant@oracle.com)